OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 The first days of the project were dedicated to the onboarding, and to the definition of the materials to be used by the engineers to acquire domain knowledge.

-At this early stage, different classes of hate speech were identified.
-Five among the most important classes of hate speech were defined as followed:
+At this early stage, different classes of hate were identified.
+Five among the most important classes of hate were defined as followed:

 - *Sexism*: Refers to acts of violence that: 1) occur or linger in cyberspace; 2) are sexist, or sexual in nature; and 3) who reiterates dominant gender norms targeting girls and boys (tarnishing the former’s reputation and threatening the latter’s masculinity);